A young woman with a pained expression lies in an ambulance with her eyes closed while two paramedics treat her.

 Background

-We have launched two investigations to help address patient safety risks associated with electrocardiogram (ECG) interpretation by ambulance crews in cases of ST Elevated Myocardial Infarction (StEMI):
+These investigations will help to address patient safety risks associated with electrocardiogram (ECG) interpretation by ambulance crews in cases of ST Elevated Myocardial Infarction (StEMI).

 An ECG is a test that records the electrical activity of the heart.
 ECG results require accurate interpretation by clinicians to determine the condition of the patient.
 A StEMI is a type of heart attack where there is a long interruption to the heart’s blood supply.
 This can cause extensive damage to the heart.
 It requires urgent treatment at a specialist cardiac centre to unblock the artery.
 An ECG can support the diagnosis of a STEMI.